Skip to main content

 Fixed-Term Employment (Tidsbegränsad Anställning)

-Various types exist, such as general fixed-term contracts for specific projects, seasonal employment, temporary positions, or appointments for individuals aged 67 or older.
+Various types exist, such as special fixed-term employment, seasonal employment, temporary positions, or appointments after the age thresholds relevant under current employment protection rules.

 Probationary Employment (Provanställning)